signal18/replication-manager/README.md

 ## CASE 2: NOT IN SYNC & FAILABLE

-**replication-manager** can still auto failover when replication is delayed up to a reasonable time, in such case we will possibly lose data, because we are giving to HA a bigger priority compared to the quantity of possible data lost.
+__replication-manager__ can still auto failover when replication is delayed up to a reasonable time, in such case we will possibly lose data, because we are giving to HA a bigger priority compared to the quantity of possible data lost.

 This is the second SLA display.
-This SLA tracks the time we can failover under the conditions that were predefined in the **replication-manager** parameters, all slave delays not yet exceeded.
+This SLA tracks the time we can failover under the conditions that were predefined in the __replication-manager__ parameters, all slave delays not yet exceeded.

-Probability to lose data is increase with a single slave topology, when the slave is delayed by a long running transaction, or was stop for maintenance, catching on replication events, with heavy single threaded writes process, network performance can't catch-up with the leader performance.
+Probability to lose data is increased with a single slave topology, when the slave is delayed by a long running transaction or was stopped for maintenance, catching on replication events, with heavy single threaded writes process, network performance can't catch up with the leader performance.

-To limit such cases we advice usage of a 3 nodes cluster that remove some of such scenarios like loosing a slave.
+To limit such cases we advise usage of a 3 nodes cluster that removes some of such scenarios like losing a slave.

 ## CASE 3: NOT IN SYNC & UNFAILABLE

-The first SLA is the one that tracks the presence of a valid topology from  **replication-manager**, when a leader is reachable but number of possible failovers exceeded, time before next failover not yet reached, no slave available to failover.
+The first SLA is the one that tracks the presence of a valid topology from  __replication-manager__, when a leader is reachable but number of possible failovers exceeded, time before next failover not yet reached, no slave available to failover.

 This is the opportunity to work on long running WRITE transactions and split them in smaller chunks.
-Preferably we should minimized time in this state as failover would not be possible without big impact that  **replication-manager** can force in interactive mode.
+Preferably we should minimize time in this state as failover would not be possible without big impact that  __replication-manager__ can force in interactive mode.

 ## DATA CONSISTENCY INSIDE SWITCHOVER

-**replication-manager** prevent additional writes to set READ_ONLY flag on the old leader, if routers are still sending Write Transactions, they can pile-up until timeout, despite being killed by **replication-manager**.
+__replication-manager__ prevents additional writes to set READ_ONLY flag on the old leader, if routers are still sending Write Transactions, they can pile-up until timeout, despite being killed by __replication-manager__.

-Some additional caution to make sure that piled writes do not happen is that **replication-manager** will decrease max_connections to the server to 1 and  consume last possible connection by not killing himself.
-This works but to avoid a scenario where a node is left in a state where it cannot be connected anymore ( Crashing replication-manager in this critical section),  we advise using extra port provided with MariaDB pool of threads feature :
+Some additional caution to make sure that piled writes do not happen is that __replication-manager__ will decrease max_connections to the server to 1 and consume last possible connection by not killing himself.
+This works but to avoid a scenario where a node is left in a state where it cannot be connected anymore (crashing replication-manager in this critical section), we advise using extra port provided with MariaDB pool of threads feature:

 ```
 thread_handling = pool-of-threads